zmanian/gaia/spec.md

 coins bonded to the candidate.

 DelegatorBond represents some bond shares held by an account.
 It is owned by one delegator, and is associated with the voting power of one delegatee.
+The sender of the transaction is considered to be the owner of the bond being sent.

 ``` golang
 type DelegatorBond struct {